Emotional Kavanaugh decries ‘circus’ and maintains innocence, as Ford testifies he ‘sexually assaulted me’

 In another case, Kavanaugh was asked by GOP investigators this week about a new claim in a letter received by Sen. Cory Gardner, R-Colo., from an anonymous individual apparently in Denver, alleging that Kavanaugh "shoved" someone up against a wall "very aggressively and sexually" during an outing in front of four witnesses in 1998.

-Speaking to Judiciary Committee investigators, Kavanaugh has maintained his innocence and has lamented the "total feeding frenzy" of last-minute accusations.
+Speaking to Judiciary Committee investigators, Kavanaugh maintained his innocence and lamented the "total feeding frenzy" of last-minute accusations.

 "We're dealing with an anonymous letter about an anonymous person and an anonymous friend," Kavanaugh told committee investigators earlier this week about the alleged episode.
 "It's ridiculous.
 Total Twilight Zone.
-And no, I've never done anything like that.
+And no, I've never done anything like that."

 Fox News’ Judson Berger and Gregg Re contributed to this report.